 Singlet Oxygen Sensor Green

 Singlet Oxygen Sensor Green (SOSG) is a commercially available reagent composed of fluorescein and anthracene moieties.
-In its default state, the fluorescein is being constantly quenched by the anthracene.
+In its default state, the fluorescein is constantly being quenched by the anthracene.
 However, in the presence of reactive oxygen species, the anthracene forms an endoperoxide moiety and fluorescence occurs .

 Forty millimolar tris-acetate buffer was prepared by first dissolving Trizma acetate salt (Sigma Aldrich) in Milli-Q water.
 NaCl, KCl, and MgCl2 were added to bring the cation concentrations to 0.1M, 25 mM, and 10 mM respectively.
 DMSO was added to reach 10% v/v, and the pH was adjusted to 7.4 using acetic acid.

-Reactive Oxygen Species Generation:
+Reactive Oxygen Species Generation

-Singlet Oxygen Sensor Green reagent (Thermo Fisher Scientific) was solubilized in methanol to make a 5 mM stock solution.
+The Singlet Oxygen Sensor Green reagent (Thermo Fisher Scientific) was solubilized in methanol to make a 5 mM stock solution.
 This was then added to ZnPC or ZnPC and GI samples to a final concentration of 20 nM.
 A 650 nm laser was used to irradiate each sample for 2 minutes before measuring fluorescence at Ex/Em 504/525 nm using Varioskan.